weishengless/PySlice/README.md

 # PySlice

 PySlice is a Python package for simulating and analyzing multslice simulations from molecular dynamics trajectories.
 In addition to standard multislice simulations such as diffraction and HAADF image generation, it implements the **TACAW method** to convert time-domain electron scattering data into frequency-domain spectra.
-This enables the accurate simulation of vibrational electron energy loss spectroscopy.
+This enables the accurate simulation of momentum-resolved vibrational electron energy loss spectroscopy (q-EELS).

 # Usage

-For now, please see PySlice/src/unittests for a series of basic examples.
+For now, please see the tests folder for a series of basic examples.

 ## Generating a basic TEM frozen-phonon diffraction pattern:
 ```